marcandrysco/CSE227-Project/rep/rep.md

 when done."
 However, calling `gst_message_parse_error` on the specially crafted MPEG-4 file prevents the call from ever writing to debug and the unitialized value is then passed to `g_free`.
 The allocator attempts to free the value, causing the segmentation fault.
-Of interest, the sample code provideed by GStreamer sets `debug` to `NULL` before the function call and explicitly checks for `NULL` afterwards.
+Interestingly, the sample code provideed by GStreamer sets `debug` to `NULL` before the function call and explicitly checks for `NULL` afterwards.
 While this suggests that that the caller code should handle `NULL` values, this requirement is not present in the documentation.
 We are therefore uncertain whether the bug belongs to Firefox or GStreamer.

 ## Mac OS X Kernel Panic